-While we undertook the GAPS Diet as a family experiment, to make sure everyone had healthy gut bacteria, the results have been encouraging.
+We undertook the GAPS Diet as a family experiment to make sure everyone had healthy gut bacteria, and the results have been encouraging.
 I have detailed my experience with the GAPS (relief from rheumatoid arthritis pain and ability to eat meat after a 30 year “allergy”) but the family has also benefited.
 I see results of the GAPS diet in several areas.

 4 areas in which I see results of the GAPS diet:

-1. Attentiveness: The children (especially the younger boys) are more focused on tasks whenever they sit down to complete something.
+The children (especially the younger boys) are more focused on tasks whenever they sit down to complete something.

-2. Calmness: There is also a general sense of calmness rather than hyperactivity.
+There is also a general sense of calmness rather than hyperactivity.
 This is a big change from before, trust me.

 - John has had an itchy spot on his back that is now gone.
 This very localized itch has been with him for over a year.
 We had decided it was either a nerve or perhaps a chemical used in the vineyard which spilled on his back.